Gaming Devices at UIS

 ITS is proud to announce the ability to connect to the UIS wireless network via your Xbox, Playstation, Nintendo, and other devices that do not use standard Enterprise Wireless Encryption.

 Students can register up to 5 devices to access the wireless network.
+The device’s registration automatically expires after one year from registration at which point students will need to register the device.

 To begin registering your devices go to: